Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Analysis of equality when

 We may therefore invoke the argument of Step 3 of the previous section to deduce that there exist two orthogonal directions $u_1,u_2 \in \S(E^{\perp})$ so that:

-Invoking the argument of Step 4 of the previous section, it follows that $T_w(K^w)$ is invariant (up to translation in the direction $u_i$) under reflection about $u_i^{\perp}$, and hence $T_w(K^w)$ and therefore $K^w$ have a point of symmetry.
+Invoking the argument of Step 4 of the previous section, it follows that $T_w(K^w)$ is invariant (up to translation in the direction $u_i$) under reflection about $u_i^{\perp}$, and hence $T_w(K^w)$ and therefore $K^w$ have a point of symmetry for every $w \in \interior P_E K$.
+As this holds true for all $E \in G_{n,n-2}$, we deduce that every two-dimensional section of $K$ through its interior has a point of symmetry.
 It follows as in Step 5 of the previous section that if $n \geq 3$ then $K$ must be an ellipsoid by Brunn's Theorem \ref{thm:Brunn}.